 - if none of the above applies, a man who can be proved to be the father by the production of either:

-- a birth certificate identifying him as such, issued within 12 months of the birth of the child (where the birth was registered before 10 September 2015)
+- a birth certificate identifying him as such, issued within 12 months of the birth of the child (where the birth was registered before 10 September 2015); or

 Registration under section 3(2) of the British Nationality Act

-- the mother or father of the parent in question (the child’s grandparent) became or but for their death would have become, a British citizen otherwise than by descent either on 1 January 1983 or at the time of the parent’s birth;
+- the child’s grandparent was a British citizen otherwise than by descent either on 1 January 1983 or at the time of the parent’s birth, or became such on 1 January 1983;

-- the parent who is British by descent must have lived in the UK for a continuous period of three years at any time prior to the child’s birth;
+- the parent who is British by descent must have lived in the UK for a continuous period of three years at any time prior to the child’s birth and was in the UK at the beginning of the qualifying three-year period;

 - during the three-year period, the parent must not have absences from the UK exceeding 270 days; and